2023 Most Popular Allied Health Professions Associate Degree Trade Schools in West Virginia

 Women make up 82% of the allied health majors at the school.

-The in-demand associate degree programs at West Virginia Northern Community College helped the school earn the #2 place on this year’s ranking of the most popular allied health professions schools in West Virginia.
-Located in the small city of Wheeling, WVNCC is a public college with a small student population.
+A rank of #2 on this year’s list means West Virginia Northern Community College is a great place for allied health professions students working on their associate degree.
+Located in the city of Wheeling, WVNCC is a public school with a small student population.

 Of the 19 students majoring in allied health at WVNCC, 16% are male and 84% are female.